About the (Closed) Potomac River Generating Station:

 - As part of the plant deactivation activities, the tanks were cleaned and filled with concrete in February 2013, eliminating the source of the oil.

 - NRG received a letter from the VDEQ dated March 4, 2014 concerning the situation at the site.
-We’re already working with the VDEQ to develop a Corrective Action Plan as outlined in the letter.
+We worked with the VDEQ to develop a Corrective Action Plan as outlined in the letter.

-- The previous leaks from the underground storage tanks pose no risk to human health and no risk to sources of drinking water.
+- There is no risk to human health and no risk to sources of drinking water.